dry3ss/IEC-608670-5-104-Grovepi/README.md

 /!\ if you have a PI4J version mismatch error:
 - Download PI4J 1.2 SNAPSHOT  here (pi4j-1.2-SNAPSHOT.deb) http://pi4j.com/download.html
 - Install it on the Raspberry Pi following the "Offline/Manual" method here http://pi4j.com/install.html#OfflineManual

+#### Homemade library
+To launch the project as-is, you will need to download and link the project against ARPDetox_lib, which you can find here: https://github.com/dry3ss/ARP_detox .
+Otherwise if you don't want it, comment the code calling ARPDetox_lib's function in RPI_actuator_IEC_104_with_ARPD_included and RPI_sensors_IEC_104_with_ARPD_included (less than ~10 lines: the imports, the code starting up the server and the code stopping it properly)

 ## II.
 Instructions (for Netbeans)